ashiklom/pecan.book/Installing-PEcAn-OSX.md

 ## Ruby

-For Ruby on the mac please use [JewelryBox](https://jewelrybox.unfiniti.com/).
+The default version of ruby should work.
+Or use [JewelryBox](https://jewelrybox.unfiniti.com/).

 ## Rstudio Server